mamonaco1973/gcp-filestore/README.md

 ### Log into Linux Instance

-When the Linux instance boots, the [startup script](02-servers/scripts/ad_join.sh) runs the following tasks:
+When the Linux instance boots, the [startup script](02-servers/scripts/nfs_gateway.sh) runs the following tasks:

 - Update OS and install required packages
 - Join the Active Directory domain with SSSD
 - Enable password authentication for AD users
 - Configure SSSD for AD integration
 - Grant sudo privileges to the `linux-admins` group
+- Configure instance as a Samba file gateway to NFS

 Linux user credentials are stored as secrets.